 Festival

-Mayhem Film Festival will return this autumn to Broadway Cinema, Nottingham to showcase the best in international horror, sci-fi and cult cinema,
+Mayhem Film Festival will return to Broadway, Nottingham on 17-20 October 2024 to showcase the best in international horror, sci-fi and cult cinema, and celebrate its 20th edition.
+Plans are currently underway and the Mayhem team are on the lookout for the titles that will make up the 2024 line-up.

 Natural History Museum at Wollaton Hall